Itera/avdelingstur_okt2019/docker/static_website/README.md

 You should then be able to view the website by opening http://localhost:8080 in a browser.

 Try changing the content of the index.html file and reload the webpage.
+Did the content change?
+Why/why not?

 ## Using custom image
 In this task we will copy the index.html file into the container instead of mounting our local file system.